vamsi-srivathsav/BankingManagementSystem/readme.md

  - Administrator (Admin)
 4. Admin can add, delete, modify, search for a specific account details.
 5. On successful login of customer using UserName and Password, a menu is displayed as :
-- Deposite
+- Deposit
 - Withdraw amount

-## Contributig
+- Check Balance
+- Change Password
+- View account details
+- Exit